fntz/fntz.github.io/_posts/2014-07-07-scala-macro-example-of-possible-usage.markdown

 }
 ```

-Here, i created class with name a `wrap`, which will be using as annotation.
+Here, I created a class with a name `wrap`, that will be using as annotation.
-For transformation code, need define method `macroTransform`.
-It method used for transform code after annotation to macro method:
+For transformation of the code,
+I need to define method `macroTransform`.
+This method will be used to transform code after annotation to macro method:

 ```scala
 @someAnnotation def method = ...